This post may contain affiliate links. Please see our disclosure policy.

 • Water: Use clean filtered water if your tap water has a strong chlorine taste, which can affect the delicate floral flavor.

 • Lemon Juice: The lemon juice serves several important purposes.
 It balances the sweetness of the sugar, bringing out the floral notes of the daylilies.
 It also helps the pectin set properly and lowers the pH of the mixture to make it safe for canning.
-Use bottled lemon juice for consistent acidity, or fresh lemon juice if you prefer.
+Use bottled lemon juice, which holds a steady acidity that fresh lemons don’t.
+For a more neutral flavor you can swap in citric acid powder at about 1 teaspoon in place of the 1/4 cup of lemon juice.

 • Pectin: Use regular powdered pectin (like Sure Jell) for this recipe, which is dependable and produces consistent results.